refresh-dataflow

 • Waits for completion and monitors status

-• If bucket fails: Retries up to bucket_retry_attempts times with exponential backoff (30s, 60s, 120s, etc.)
+• If bucket fails: Restores data from backup, then retries up to bucket_retry_attempts times with exponential backoff (30s, 60s, 120s, etc.)

 Scenario B: Previous Refresh Failed